Skip to main content

 Reviewed by Gaël Thirion on

-Retail hiring managers want proof you can hit targets, coach a team, and keep the floor running.
-These examples show how to write that story, with KPIs and real scenarios, without sounding generic.
+Retail hiring managers look for clear evidence that you can achieve targets, coach a team, and keep the sales floor operating smoothly.
+These examples show how to tell that story with KPIs and real scenarios, without falling into generic phrasing.

 Example of an assistant sales manager cover letter for a retail position